intro2r/intro2r/unit5/labs.md

 ### 3. Display boxplots of DBH for alive and dead trees.

+Make a single figure containing two boxplots of tree DBH, one for alive and one for dead trees.

+ - Fill each box a different colour.

+ - Add an arrow and a label identifying the species of the outlier in the boxplot of dead trees.

 ### 4. Make a dotplot illustrating the mean and SE of DBH for alive and dead trees of hickory.

+Make a similar plot to the boxplots above (q3), but instead of boxes, display the datapoints for each tree.
+Ensure that these points are a paler shade of grey.

+ - Overlay segments to display the SE of the mean for alive and dead trees.

+ - Overlay larger and darker points indicating the mean DBH of alive and dead trees.